hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 To get rid of the exponential variance increase in unnormalized ResNets, it suffices to set $\alpha = 1 / \sqrt{\operatorname{Var}[\boldsymbol{x}]}$ in our modified formulation of ResNets.
 Here, $\operatorname{Var}[\boldsymbol{x}]$ is the variance over all samples in the dataset, such that the $\alpha$ scaling effectively mirrors the division by $\boldsymbol{\sigma}_\mathcal{B}$ in BN (assuming a large enough batch size).
 Unlike BN, however, the scaling in NF-ResNets is computed analytically for every skip connection.
-This is possible if the inputs to the network are properly normalized (i.e., have unit variance) and the residual branch, $f$, is properly preserves variance (i.e. is initialized correctly).
+This is possible if the inputs to the network are properly normalized (i.e., have unit variance) and if the residual branch, $f$, properly preserves variance (i.e. is initialized correctly).
 The $\beta$ parameter, on the other hand, is simply used as a hyper-parameter to directly control the variance increase after every skip connection.

 It might be useful to point out that the proposed $\alpha$ scaling does not perfectly conform with our general formulation for ResNets.
 After all, the pre-activation layers mostly end up affecting only the inputs to the residual branch, such that $\boldsymbol{y} = \boldsymbol{x} + \beta f(\alpha \boldsymbol{x})$ (see [code](#extra-code-snippets) for details).
 Only between the different sub-networks, which consist of multiple skip connections, the pre-activations are applied globally and the signal will be normalised.
 This also explains the variance drops in the SPPs for regular ResNets (see Figure&nbsp;[4](#fig_spp)).
-Note that this also means that the variance within sub-networks of a NF-ResNet will increase in the same way as for a ResNet with BN.
+Note that this also means that the variance within sub-networks of an NF-ResNet will increase in the same way as for a ResNet with BN.
 Although it would have been perfectly possible to maintain a steady variance, NF-ResNets are effectively designed to mimic the signal propagation due to BN layers in regular ResNets.

 <figure id="fig_nfresnet">